Dasharo/docs/docs/unified/protectli/initial-deployment.md

 flashrom -p internal -r dump.rom
 ```

+## Flashing Dasharo

 === "v1x1x"
-    ## Flashing Dasharo

     To flash Dasharo on the platform, execute the following command - replace
     `[path]` with the path to the Dasharo image you want to flash, e.g.
     `protectli_vault_V1210_v0.9.0.rom`.

     ```bash
-    flashrom -p internal -w protectli_vault_V1210_v0.9.0.rom --ifd -i bios
+    flashrom -p internal -w [path] --ifd -i bios
     ```

     This will flash the BIOS region only.
 After the operation is successful,
     reboot the platform.

 === "vp46xx"
-    ## Flashing Dasharo

-    To flash Dasharo on the platform, execute the following command - replace
+    To flash Dasharo on the platform, execute the following command -
-    `[path]` with the path to the Dasharo image you want to flash, e.g.
+    replace `[path]` with the path to the Dasharo image you want to flash, e.g.
     `protectli_vault_cml_v1.0.13.rom`.

     ```bash
-    flashrom -p internal -w protectli_vault_cml_v1.0.13.rom
+    flashrom -p internal -w [path]
     ```

     This will flash the full image, including the Intel ME.
-The operation requires
+The operation
-    a hard reset of the platform.
+    requires a hard reset of the platform.
 To perform a hard reset:

     1. Power off the platform.
-Note, it may not power off completely due to flashed
+Note, it may not power off completely due to
-    ME.
+        flashed ME.
     2. Disconnect power supply from the board when OS finishes all tasks after
         power off (the screen goes dark or black).
     3. Disconnect the RTC/CMOS battery OR clear the CMOS using the pin header
         located near memory slots.
 Wait about half a minute (unshort the pins).
     4. Connect the power supply back.
     5. The platform should power on normally now.
-You can connect the battery back
+You can connect the battery
-    if it was disconnected.
+    6. back if it was disconnected.

 === "v66xx"
-    ## Flashing Dasharo

     To flash Dasharo on the platform, execute the following command - replace
     `[path]` with the path to the Dasharo image you want to flash, e.g.
     `protectli_vp66xx_v0.9.0.rom`.

     ```bash
-    flashrom -p internal -w protectli_vp66xx_v0.9.0.rom --ifd -i bios
+    flashrom -p internal -w [path] --ifd -i bios
     ```

     This will flash the BIOS region only.
 After the operation is successful,
     reboot the platform.

 === "vp2410"
-    ## Flashing Dasharo

-    To flash Dasharo on the platform, execute the following command - replace `[path]`
+    To flash Dasharo on the platform, execute the following command -
-    with the path to the Dasharo image you want to flash, e.g. `protectli_vault_glk_v1.0.15.rom`.
+    replace `[path]` with the path to the Dasharo image you want to flash,
+    e.g. `protectli_vault_glk_v1.0.15.rom`.

     If stock firmware is currently installed: